 The second reason spinal fusion surgery significantly increases the value of a back-injury case is that it validates the plaintiff’s injury and pain & suffering claim.
 If a back injury only requires level 1 treatment, insurance adjusters (and jurors) tend to take it less seriously.
 They will be more likely to discredit any alleged pain & suffering and devalue the claim.
 By contrast, whenever a back injury requires spinal fusion surgery (level 3 treatment) claims adjusters are forced to take it seriously and are less likely to dispute the plaintiff’s pain & suffering claims.

 Remember that all these statistics are flawed.
 Any statistician who pulled the methodology of how these numbers are calculated would have grave reservations about relying on any of these estimates as a true average spinal surgery settlement value.
 Does that make these statistics useless?
 I would not say that.
 But keep in mind this is not like looking at the average price of West Texas crude oil.
 Ultimately, you can dig and find information to help you better estimate the settlement value of your claim.
 But every case really is different, and the average settlement has no real bearing on the true settlement value of your claim.

-What Is the Average Settlement Value for Spinal Fusion Surgery?
+What Is the Average Settlement for Spinal Fusion Surgery Claims?

-The average settlement value for a back-injury case involving spinal fusion surgery is between $150,000 and $200,000.
-One of the factors which limit the value in spinal fusion auto tort cases is the limits of applicable insurance coverage.
-These cases can have a much higher settlement value, depending on the available insurance coverage limits.
+The average settlement compensation payout for a back injury lawsuit involving spinal fusion surgery is between $150,000 and $200,000.
+One factor that limits the settlement value in spinal fusion auto tort cases is the limits of applicable insurance coverage.
+Our lawyers have handled scores of cases where we were limited to the insurance policy limits although the claim had a much higher settlement value.

 Is Spinal Fusion Surgery Painful?